GabeGiancarlo/LoRax/README.md

 ## 🎓 Attribution

-### Fox-Jack Foundation
+### Built on KaliAssistant's Fox-Jack

-**LoRax is built on [KaliAssistant's Fox-Jack](https://github.com/KaliAssistant/Fox-Jack).**

-This project is a remix and evolution of the excellent Fox-Jack by KaliAssistant, created with explicit permission for remix and attribution.
+**LoRax is built on and extends [KaliAssistant's Fox-Jack](https://github.com/KaliAssistant/Fox-Jack).** We are deeply grateful to KaliAssistant for creating this excellent foundation and granting permission for remix and attribution.

-#### Fox-Jack Components Used
+#### Core Fox-Jack Components

+LoRax adapts and extends several key components from Fox-Jack:

-- **Build System**: LoRax build scripts adapt Fox-Jack build framework
+- **Build System**: LoRax build scripts (`shared/build/build.sh`, `shared/build/dep.sh`) adapt Fox-Jack's build framework
-- **SDK Integration**: Luckfox development environment setup
+- **SDK Integration**: Luckfox development environment setup and SDK integration patterns
-- **System Framework**: Mode system, initialization scripts, service management
+- **System Framework**: Mode system architecture, initialization scripts (`rootfs/rcS`), service management patterns
-- **PCB Design**: Reference design files, component selection, layout concepts
+- **PCB Design**: Reference design files in `shared/reference/`, component selection guidelines, layout concepts

+#### Fox-Jack Reference Files

+The original Fox-Jack repository is included as a submodule at `shared/reference/fox-jack/` for reference and attribution.
+All original Fox-Jack files are preserved with their original licenses and attribution.

 #### Attribution Requirements